If you are a new natural, chances are you are researching ways to enhance your natural curl pattern. Today you are in luck!

 Let go of those ends and let your curls flourish.
 Weak ends will continue to break creating more frustration on your journey to a healthy head of curls.
 You will also find that after cutting your dead ends completing styles like twist-outs and braid-outs will become a lot easier.

-2. Enhance your elasticity by understanding protein/moisture balance to enhance your natural curl pattern
+2. Improve your elasticity by understanding protein/moisture balance to enhance your natural curl pattern

 Everything is about balance and moderation and your hair is no exception.
 Too much protein will make your hair hard with the possibility of breakage just as over-moisturizing can lead to hygral fatigue and breakage because the strands are weak.